jfcloutier/karma_system/design_notes/wellbeing.md

 Energy is spent individually by each CA when

 * obtaining a causal theory (the more time spent searching and the more complex the theory, the higher the energy cost)
-* synthesizing an abstract experience (each experience comes at a metabolic cost)
+* synthesizing an experience (each experience comes at a metabolic cost)
 * using a causal theory (the more complex the theory, the higher the cost per use)
 * remembering past observations, experiences and affordances (additional cost per remembered observation/experience/affordance)
 * completing a timeframe (baseline computational/metabolic cost)